“I wanted to be excited about the third-gen Ring Video Doorbell, but it didn't wow like it should.”

 - Doesn't work with Google Assistant

 The Ring Video Doorbell 2 was such a big hit that it made our list of the top video doorbells of 2020.
-So, you can bet that when the came out, there were high expectations.
+So, you can bet that when the Ring Video Doorbell 3came out, there were high expectations.
 Did the third-generation model ring in some exciting new features?
 Here’s what I found out when I gave it a try.

 Like with most wireless video doorbells, the installation of the Ring Video Doorbell is a snap.
 All you need to do is screw the mounting bracket to your door frame, pop in the battery, and attach the doorbell to the mounting bracket.
 The guide on the app shows you step-by-step directions on how to set everything up, including connecting the new doorbell to your home’s Wi-Fi network (2.4GHz or 5GHz).